 Get involved by finding a demonstration near you and heading along, to help pressure world leaders to take responsibility and action to better protect women’s health and rights.

 If you’re in Lagos, Abuja, London, New York, Frankfurt, or Johannesburg, for example, you can join the fourth annual No Tolerance March on Saturday, Dec.
 3, organized by Women At Risk International Fund (WARIF, a Global Citizen partner).
 Find out more about WARIF's No Tolerance March and register here.

 9. Get Your Friends and Family Involved Too

 To truly end gender-based violence, we need to get the whole world involved — and that starts with you, your friends, your family, and your community.

-So through these 16 Days, as you learn more about women’s health and rights and take action to end GBV, don’t forget to share your journey with others — whether online or through real in-person conversations.
+So through these 16 Days, as you learn more about women’s and girls' health and rights and take action to end GBV, don’t forget to share your journey with others — whether online or through real in-person conversations.